starius/ScPrime/changelog/v1.4.8/key-updates/4405-siac-renter-root.md

-- Update the `siac renter` summaries to use the `root` flags for the API calls
+- Update the `spc renter` summaries to use the `root` flags for the API calls